Singapore Income Tax: Tax Residency & Tax Rates 2023

 • Supplementary Retirement Scheme (SRS) Relief.

-2. If the taxpayer is not a Singapore tax resident, Avoidance of Double Taxation Agreements (DTAs) may be used by the taxpayer to avoid being taxed in both the taxpayer’s country of residence and Singapore.
+Second, if the taxpayer is not a Singapore tax resident, they may utilize Avoidance of Double Taxation Agreements (DTAs) to avoid paying taxes in both his or her home country and Singapore.

-A DTA specifies all taxing rights between Singapore and the other country involved regarding income generated from economic activities between the two countries.
+A DTA clarifies the tax rights of Singapore and other countries regarding income from cross-border activities.
 Only tax residents of Singapore or the partner country may benefit from the effects of the DTA.

-3. By using the Not Ordinarily Resident (NOR) scheme, a taxpayer could benefit from either Tax Exemption of Employer’s contributions to Overseas Pension Fund, Time Apportionment of Singapore employment income, or both.
+Thirdly, by utilizing the Not Ordinarily Resident (NOR) scheme, a taxpayer could benefit from either Tax Exemption of Employer’s contributions to the Overseas Pension Fund or Time Apportionment of Singapore employment income.

-A taxpayer qualifies for the NOR scheme if the taxpayer had not been a Singapore tax resident for the entirety of the three-year period before the YA in which the taxpayer applies for the scheme.
-The taxpayer must also be a tax resident during the current YA in order to be eligible.
+A taxpayer qualifies for the NOR scheme if the taxpayer has not been a Singapore tax resident for the entirety of the three years before the YA in which the taxpayer applies for the scheme.
+The taxpayer must also be a tax resident during the current YA to be eligible.
 A taxpayer with NOR status will have it for five years.

-Tax-deductible donations include donations of cash, shares, land, buildings, or artefacts to approved bodies or organizations.
-The value of the tax deduction that can be claimed is 250% of the value of the donation made.
+Tax-deductible donations include donations of cash, shares, land, buildings, or artifacts to approved bodies or organizations.
+The taxpayer can claim a tax deduction equal to 250% of the value of the donation made.

 Conclusion